Exalted (role-playing game): Other magical beings

+Outside of the above categories exist various other sorts of spirits, some which defy classification.
+These include the souls of the free Primordials Gaia and Autocthon (the latter of which manifest as the various machine spirits within Autocthonia), as well as the animal avatar champions uplifted by Gaia, and the pattern spiders which operate the Loom of Fate.

 Essence

 Essence is the mystical force which the Exalted and gods manipulate to gain their supernatural powers, as well as the energy that forms all things.
 Within the game, the mystical force "Essence" is always capitalized to distinguish from other uses of the word.

 Magical Materials

 The Magical Materials are used to forge artifacts and weapons.
-Each material is associated with a type of Exalted, as well as one of the castes of Alchemical Exalted, who are partially constructed from that material.
+Each material is associated with a type of Exalted, as well as one of the Castes of Alchemical Exalted, who are partially constructed from that material.
 These materials are all easily enchanted, and each one resonates with a particular type of Exalted.
-This resonance makes any item that is both constructed from one of the magical materials and attuned to an Exalt's anima preternaturally deft and sure in that Exalt's hands.
+This resonance makes any item that is both constructed from one of the Magical Materials and attuned to an Exalt's anima preternaturally deft and sure in that Exalt's hands.
 It also gives the Exalt access to the powers of any hearthstone mounted on the item.
+The third edition expands on this with the concept of Evocations, Charms tied to a given artifact based on its material construction, legend, and Exalted resonance.
+Some Evocations gain additional affects when the Exalt wielding them are of the Resonant material, while the Evocation may not work at its full effect if the Exalt is Dissonant with that material.